Salvation Mountain: Later years

 Knight also began another formation, what he liked to call "the museum".
 It is modeled after the semi-inflated hot air balloon Knight tried to create before Salvation Mountain; the balloon is now on view at the American Visionary Art Museum.
 The museum is a semi-dome structure in the mountain that contains several small items given to him by friends and visitors.
 Each item has a significance and, more often than not, visitors seek out Salvation Mountain to pray and leave an item at the mountain as symbolism of giving themselves to God.
 The museum is held up by adobe and straw, but also by car parts and a tangle of trees that twist within the dome and reach through the top.

 Over the last ten years of his life, Knight planned to repaint the mountain twice a year to ensure that the paint layer would be very thick.
 He was unable to continue this because of an injury sustained in 2011.
 Afterwards, a public charity, Salvation Mountain, Inc., was established to continue this maintenance, and as of 2020, still operates.

-Leonard Knight was featured in Sean Penn's Into the Wild, released in 2007.
+Leonard Knight was featured in Sean Penn's film Into the Wild, released in 2007.
 Knight died in 2014.
-An obituary of Knight stated that he "spent almost 30 years building the colorful mountain in the Imperial Valley desert, just outside of Niland, Calif.
+According to his obituary, he "spent almost 30 years building the colorful mountain in the Imperial Valley desert, just outside of Niland, Calif.
 Built out of adobe and donated paint, Knight worked on the mountain all day, every day.
 He even slept at the mountain's base in the back of a pick-up truck, with no electricity or running water.
 He bathed in the nearby natural hot springs."

 A National Geographic article published after Knight's death provided this insight into the creator of Salvation Mountain."A visionary ...
 Leonard worked beyond our concept of time, slowly and methodically without ever wandering from his path.
 His sole purpose in this endeavor was to spread the message that 'God is Love'.
 He shared this with everyone who came to the mountain ..."The work still stands as a 50 ft-tall piece of religious folk art, and for Slab City, "an unofficial centrepiece for the community and [cementing] the area's anarchic creative identity", according to a 2020 report.

 Paint toxicity concerns

 In July 1994, Imperial County hired a toxic waste specialist to test the soils around Salvation Mountain, with results showing high levels of lead toxicity.
 Knight and his supporters gathered signatures for a second test to be done by an independent party of his choosing.
 That test came back negative, supporting Knight's claim that he used non-toxic paints and that there were no toxins in the soil.
-However Knight's claim of using latex paint is still concerning.
-The Pollution Prevention Regional Information Center cites latex paint as, “Highly toxic to the environment.
+However, Knight's claim of using latex paint is still concerning.
+The Pollution Prevention Regional Information Center cites latex paint as, "Highly toxic to the environment.
 It harms fish and wildlife, and contaminates the food chain if poured down a storm drain.
-It can also pollute groundwater if dumped on the ground.”
+It can also pollute groundwater if dumped on the ground."